-This dialog also applies for the selection of variables with transformations (on page 115).
+This dialog also applies for the selection of variables with transformations (on page 111).
 The configuration also makes it possible to convert from zenon into WPF units.

-Parameters Description

-Linked variables Selection of the variable to be linked.
+Parameter Description Linked variable Selection of the variable to be linked.
 A click on the button opens the selection dialog.

-Value range of WPF element Data to convert variable values into WPF values.

-Convert value range Active: WPF unit conversion is switched on.
+Range of values of the WPF element Data to convert variable values into WPF values.
+Convert range of values Active: WPF unit conversion is switched on.
 Effect on Runtime: The current zenon value (incl. zenon unit) is converted to the WPF range using standardized minimum and maximum values.
 For example: The value of a variable varies from 100 to 200.
 With the variables, the standardized range is set to 100 - 200.
 The aim is to display this change in value using a WPF rotary knob.
-For this: In transformations, the RotateTransform.
-Angle property is linked to the variables Adjust value activated Adjust value activated Now the rotary knob can be turned at a value of 150, for example, by 180 degrees.
+For this: • for Transformations, the RotateTransform.
+Angle property is linked to the variables • Adjust value activated Now the rotary knob can be turned at a value of 150, for example, by 180 degrees.
 Minimum Defines the lowest WPF value.
 Maximum Defines the highest WPF value.
 OK Accepts settings and ends the dialog.
 Cancel Discards settings and ends the dialog.

-Help Opens online help.
+Help Opens the online help.